Non-Trivial Steenrod Squares on Prime, Hyperbolic and Satellite Knots: Abstract

 \section{Abstract}

-We use the work of Lipshitz, Sarkar \cites{Sinvariant,MR3966803} and Lawson, Lipshitz, Sarkar \cite{TylerLawsonRobertLipshitz} as well as Wilson and Levine-Zemke \cite{MR3122052,MR4041014} to prove that there are prime knots with arbitrarily high Steenrod squares on their (reduced and unreduced) Khovanov homology.
-On the way, we introduce a natural extension of the Wilson and Levine-Zemke result about ribbon concordances inducing split injections on $\emph{reduced}$ Khovanov homology.
+We use the work of Lipshitz-Sarkar \cites{Sinvariant,MR3966803} and Lawson-Lipshitz-Sarkar \cite{TylerLawsonRobertLipshitz} as well as Wilson and Levine-Zemke \cite{MR3122052,MR4041014} to prove that there are prime knots, in fact hyperbolic and prime satellite knots, with arbitrarily high Steenrod squares on their (reduced and unreduced) Khovanov homology.